-A division order is a binding contract between a purchaser of oil & gas and the owners of an oil well.
-It shows a schedule of how much of the oil revenues go to each owner of the well.
-Often in mineral and oil rights cases, a well will be owned by multiple persons or entities.
+A division order documents the agreement contained in a lease which is a binding contract between a purchaser of oil & gas and the owners of an oil or gas well.
+It shows a schedule of how much of the revenues go to each owner of the well.
+Often with mineral and oil rights, a well will be owned by multiple persons or entities.
 A division order specifically lists each owner of an oil or gas well and how much of the revenues they get from each oil or gas production unit.
-Division Orders also record how much money the producer gets in revenue for the sale of oil as well.
-Usually royalties will not be distributed to an owner if that owner has not signed the division order.
+Division Orders also reflects how much interest the producer gets in percentage of the sale of the hydrocarbon production from the unit.
+Usually royalties will not be distributed to an owner until that owner has signed the division order.

 Before Signing a Division Order

 Check the Math.
-When signing the contract, make sure you check the oil and gas companies’ math – you don’t want to sign something that mistakenly gives you less money.
-You will want to make sure that you have negotiated on the following terms of the contract-to-be at the very least:
+When signing the division order make sure you check the oil and gas companies’ math – you don’t want to sign something that mistakenly gives you less money.
+You will want to make sure that it reflects what you have negotiated on the lease at the very least:

-- The lease term should be negotiated upon.
-How long will the lease run for?
+- The lease term determines how long the lease will run.
 An oil and gas lease has two different terms, the primary term and the secondary term.
 The primary term is negotiated upon for a number of years and/or months.
 The secondary term comes after the primary term.
 This is for a period of time that fulfills a circumstance.
 Usually a second term will be stated so long as the land is still producing oil and/or gas.
 The amount of time for the second term must also be negotiated.

-- The royalty rate is also something you should negotiate on.
+- The royalty rate is also something which is negotiated.
 The person owning the land (the lessor) receives a royalty interest from the production and revenues made from the leased minerals.
 You will see most royalties given as a percentage of the revenues.
 Most lessors get a negotiated royalty interest rate between 12.5% to 25% of the revenues.

 - Sometimes a bonus is added to a contract.
 This is also quite negotiable and can be a lump sum but is seen more as a bonus per mineral acre of mineral land owned.